@karmaniverous/stan-cli

 Key settings:

-• stanPath (default .stan): STAN workspace folder.
+• stan-core.stanPath (default .stan): STAN workspace folder.

 • maxUndos (history depth for snapshot undo/redo; default 10).

-• patchOpenCommand (editor open command; default "code -g {file}").
+• patchOpenCommand (editor open command; default code -g {file}).

 Build and snapshot: